Queen Elizabeth Barracks, Strensall: Site details

 The current site has capacity for a turnover of 120,000 accommodation spaces to be used in each training year.
 There is separate messing facilities for Junior Ranks, Senior Non Commissioned Officers and Officers.
-Other facilities include workshops, Motor Transport garage and offices.
+Other facilities include workshops, Motor Transport (MT) garage and offices.
 Entrance to the site is from Strensall Road which forms the western boundary of the camp.
-A number of sporting facilities are also on site and include grass pitches for Football, Rugby, Hockey and Cricket.
-Like a number of military establishments, the barracks has its own church, St Wilfred's.
+A number of sporting facilities are also on site and include grass pitches for football, rugby, hockey and cricket.
+Like a number of military establishments, the barracks has its own church; St Wilfred's.

 The geology of the site consists of a bedrock of Sherwood Sandstone.
 There are drift deposits that belong to the Sutton Sand Formation.

 Current units

-Current units at the site are:
+Current units based at the site are: